JorgePe/QRCodeDispatcher/QRCodeDispatcher-EV3.md

 explain hot to configure a daemon that executes it everyime the EV3 boots up.

-## The Pybricks broadcas message format
+## The Pybricks broadcast message format

 I followed the format [documented](https://github.com/pybricks/technical-info/blob/master/pybricks-ble-broadcast-observe.md) by the Pybricks project.